bradymholt/cRonstrue/README.md

 cRonstrue is a JavaScript library that parses a cron expression and outputs a human readable description of the cron schedule.
 For example, given the expression "*/5 * * * *" it will output "Every 5 minutes".

-This library was ported from the original C# implemenation called [cron-expression-descriptor](https://github.com/bradymholt/cron-expression-descriptor) and is also available in a [few other languages](https://github.com/bradymholt/cron-expression-descriptor#ports).
+This library was ported from the original C# implementation called [cron-expression-descriptor](https://github.com/bradymholt/cron-expression-descriptor) and is also available in a [few other languages](https://github.com/bradymholt/cron-expression-descriptor#ports).

 ## Features
 - Zero dependencies